rwarbelow/fast_tests/Readme.md

 ```

 "So how does this have anything to do with that" I hear you wondering.
-Well, if I wanted to chain selectors together, how would I do it?
+Well, if you wanted to chain selectors together, how would you do it?
 I'd need to initialize a new repository with the previously selected results,
 then the scopes would be additive, like this